Wayne Chrebet: NFL career

 Despite his collegiate success, Chrebet was not regarded as an NFL prospect.
-At 5 ft 10 in and 188 lb, he was initially deemed too fragile for the NFL, and went undrafted in the 1995 NFL Draft.
-He secured a tryout for the Baltimore Stallions of Canadian Football League, but was cut after one day.
+At 5 ft 10 in and 188 lb, he was deemed too small for the NFL and went undrafted in the 1995 NFL draft.

-Chrebet's big break came when he was granted a walk-on opportunity with the NFL's New York Jets, who at the time trained at Hofstra's campus; the Jets were coached by Rich Kotite, a fellow New Yorker.
-His chances of remaining on the team were nothing short of infinitesimal.
-He entered training camp 11th of 11 on the Jets' wide receiver depth chart; in those days, NFL teams rarely carried more than five receivers into the season.
-One day, Chrebet was stopped and detained at the front gate on his first day of training camp by a security guard, who thought Chrebet was too small to be a real player.
-A Jets team official was summoned to verify he was an authorized walk-on and could enter the training complex.
-Based on his performance in training camp and the preseason, Chrebet managed to make the team's final 53-man roster, the first Hofstra alumnus to make an NFL team in three decades.
+Chrebet did get a tryout with the Baltimore Stallions of the Canadian Football League, but he was cut after one day.

+Chrebet's big break came when he was granted a walk-on opportunity with the NFL's New York Jets, which at the time trained at Hofstra's campus.

+Chrebet entered training camp 11th of 11 on the Jets' wide receiver depth chart.
+Since NFL teams generally retained about five receivers on their regular season roster at the time, Chrebet was not expected to make the team.

+While Chrebet was so small that a team security guard prevented him from entering the front gate on his first day of training camp, Chrebet did make the Jets’ final 53-man roster.
+In so doing, he became the first Hofstra alumnus to make an NFL team in three decades.

+During his rookie season, on December 3, 1995, Chrebet pulled in 8 receptions in a game against the St. Louis Rams.
+During a scoring play, Chrebet broke several tackles as he scrambled toward the goal line.

+The following season, on October 19, 1996, Chrebet hauled in 12 receptions for 162 yards against Jacksonville.
+Five of the receptions led to third-down conversions.
+Overall during his career, 379 of his 580 receptions led to successful third down conversions.
+This led to Chrebet's primary nickname, "Mr. Third Down.”

-In a December 3, 1995, game versus the St. Louis Rams, Chrebet pulled in 8 receptions and broke several tackles on a scramble toward the goal line.
-On October 19, 1996 at Jacksonville, Chrebet hauled in 12 receptions for 162 yards with five third-down conversions.
-On September 24, 2000, after former Jets teammate Keyshawn Johnson claimed that comparing Chrebet to him was like "comparing a flashlight to a star," Chrebet caught an 18-yard TD pass from Curtis Martin with 52 seconds left to give the Jets a 21–17 victory against Johnson's team at the time (the Tampa Bay Buccaneers).
-After this, the New York media dubbed Chrebet "The Green Lantern."
-His primary nickname, however, was "Mr. Third Down" because 379 of his 580 career receptions were third to first down conversions.
-Wayne Chrebet became a sensation and was featured on cereal boxes, in addition to having his #80 jersey worn by the supporting character Michael in the 2003 Will Ferrell motion picture Elf.
+On September 24, 2000, Chrebet caught an 18-yard TD pass from Curtis Martin with 52 seconds left to give the Jets a 21–17 victory against the Tampa Bay Buccaneers, which resulted in the New York media nicknaming him "The Green Lantern."